jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 logical relations because the presence of the unknown (aka. dynamic) type prevents the use of regular logical relations.
-To reduce the clutter of reasoning about step indexing, we conduct the proof using a modal logic, in the spirit of the LSLR logic of Dreyer, Ahmed, and Birkedal (2011), that we embed in Agda.
+To reduce the clutter of reasoning about step indexing, we conduct the proof using a temporal logic, in the spirit of the LSLR logic of Dreyer, Ahmed, and Birkedal (2011), that we embed in Agda.

 ## Review of the Cast Calculus